tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 	    <li><a href="{% url 'rango:restricted' %}">Restricted Page</a></li>
 	</ul>

-We'll also need to handle the scenario where a user attempts to access the `restricted()` view, but is not logged in.
+We will also need to robustly handle scenarios where users attempt to access the `restricted()` view, but are not logged in.
 What do we do with the user?
 The simplest approach is to redirect them to a page they can access, e.g. the registration page.
 Django allows us to specify this in our project's `settings.py` module, located in the project configuration directory.
 In `settings.py`, define the variable `LOGIN_URL` with the URL you'd like to redirect users to that aren't logged in.
 In Rango's case, we can redirect to the login page located at `/rango/login/`:

 {lang="python",linenos=off}
 	LOGIN_URL = '/rango/login/'